DOI-ONRR/doi-extractives-data/_how-it-works/budget-and-audit-process.md

 3. Compliance reviews, which tend to happen 2-3 years after a report is submitted, focus on variations from expected norms.
 They provide assurance that royalties are being reported and paid correctly, and can result in resolution of open issues when companies provide additional documentation or make payments to address variances.
 4. Audits, which can take place up to 7 years or more after reports are filed, examine both specific companies/properties and randomly-selected targets.
 Performed in accordance with generally accepted government auditing standards, audits help ensure more accurate payment and reporting.

-#### Internal controls

-ONRR’s own processes are also subject to standards and verification from 3rd parties.

-1. [KPMG/third party audits (pdf)](https://www.doioig.gov/sites/doioig.gov/files/2015FIN046Public.pdf) – In addition to annual Office of the Inspector General audits, third parties (external) audit ONRR’s financial functions annually.
-2. [GAGAS (pdf)](http://www.gao.gov/assets/590/587281.pdf) – Framework used for conducting high quality audits with competence, integrity, objectivity, and independence.
-Audits have a high standard of verification in the form of evidence for company source documents and records – resulting in greater accuracy of payment and reporting.
-3. [USSGL (pdf)](https://www.fiscal.treasury.gov/fsreports/ref/ussgl/tfm_archive/effective08_dec07/08-01R/2008/part2_ussgl_08-01.pdf) – ONRR uses USSGL accounts to prepare external reports to OMB and the U.S. Treasury to provide financial information for inclusion in its annual consolidated Interior Agency Financial Report.
-4. [CFO Act](https://www.whitehouse.gov/omb/financial_ffs_ffmia) – The CFO Act requires annual audits of Department of the Interior’s financial statements that include a thorough review of ONRR’s mineral revenue custodial accounts.

 #### Enforcement mechanisms